ory/sdk/clients/client/java/docs/WorkspaceApi.md

 # **listWorkspaceApiKeys**
 > List&lt;WorkspaceApiKey&gt; listWorkspaceApiKeys(workspace)

-List a workspace&#39;s API Tokens
+List a workspace&#39;s API keys

-A list of all the workspace&#39;s API tokens.
+A list of all the workspace&#39;s API keys.

 ### Example
 ```java